-|Meal Plan**** (7.5 weeks)||Included with housing fee; see MSU website|
+Meal Plan**** (7.5 weeks)||Included with housing fee; see MSU website|

 * Fees do not include additional one-time $100 A.C.E. application fee.
 Express Mailing of I-20 form by courier service is available for additional $65.
-Additional 3 hours per week of electives (e.g. TOEFL Prep, Academic Vocabulary, Business English, etc.) are available for $420.00 per course, per session.
+Additional 3 hours per week of electives (e.g. TOEFL Prep) are available for a fee per session.

 ** Student Services fee includes campus based services.
 The rate may change without notice.

 *** Residence Hall fees are approximate and vary depending on location and number of occupancy.
 All residence hall packages include meal plans.
 To apply for residence halls, students must submit a one-time, non-refundable $200 housing prepayment with the application.
 Students will pay dormitory costs after arrival.

 See details on MSU campus living here:

 **** The Meal Plan is included with the residence hall fee and varies depending on the plan.
 See MSU residence page.

 ***** All students are required to have valid health insurance.
 Students must purchase health insurance through A.C.E.
 Fees listed above cover the student during the 7.5-week session.
 Students may purchase additional coverage for vacation periods.
 View our health insurance plan here.
 (Exceptions will be made for students who have a scholarship with their government and can provide a valid Financial Guarantee and insurance card.)

 Application Fee$100 application fee is required at the time of application.
 It is non-refundable.

 Financial Documentation for F-1 Visa StudentsThe United States Immigration and Customs Enforcement (ICE) requires that students have sufficient financial resources to meet school and living costs while in the U.S. The student, parents, or a sponsor must provide a current bank statement or an official letter from a bank verifying sufficient funds.